-NOTE for User Guide revision C: the examples in this section have not been updated after the HAND mask was introduced to the product (January 2023), which would likely visibly impact the product.
-We will update these examples in a future User Guide release.
+NOTE for User Guide revision C and later: the examples in this section have not been updated after the HAND mask was introduced to the product (January 2023), which would likely visibly impact the product.

 Effective flood mapping of annual Mekong river flooding, SE Asia.
-Figure 9 (same as title page figure) shows extensive, but likely largely routine, flooding along the Mekong river and Tonle Sap lake in Cambodia and Vietnam, on 13 Nov 2020.
+Figure 11 (same as title page figure) shows extensive, but likely largely routine, flooding along the Mekong river and Tonle Sap lake in Cambodia and Vietnam, on 13 Nov 2020.
 Although the image is clearly cloudy (and this is a cloudy region of the world), substantial flooding is still detectable with the product.

-Figure 9: Example: The 2-Day flood product showing extensive flooding in the lower Mekong region of Cambodia and Vietnam, overlaid on MODIS-Aqua imagery from 13 Nov 2020.
+Figure 11: Example: Flood in lower Mekong region of Cambodia and Vietnam.
+The 2-Day flood product shows extensive flooding in the lower Mekong, overlaid on MODIS-Aqua imagery from 13 Nov 2020.
 Upper yellow polygon shows portion of Tonle Sap lake not being detected in this composite, even though this particular Aqua image appears relatively clear; that area reappears in the 1-Day composite due to water detections from this Aqua image.
 Lower polygon shows an area where cloud in this Aqua image is obscuring likely flood detection.

 Effective flood mapping of Cyclone Eloise in Mozambique, January 2021.
-Figure 10 demonstrates the utility of the product for the flooding near Beira, Mozambique, following the passage of Cyclone Eloise on 23 Jan 2021.
+Figure 12 demonstrates the utility of the product for the flooding near Beira, Mozambique, following the passage of Cyclone Eloise on 23 Jan 2021.
 The area remained cloudy until 27 Jan, and substantial flooding was then detected in the riverine flood plains on the 27th and 28th.

-Figure 10: Example: Flood detected 28 Jan 2021 in Beira area, Mozambique.
-2-Day product shows extensive flooding, along the Pungwe and Buzi rivers.
+Figure 12: Example: Flood in Beira area, Mozambique.
+2-Day product shows extensive flooding, along the Pungwe and Buzi rivers on 28 Jan 2021.
 Background image is MODIS-Aqua from 28 Jan.

 Incorrect reference water resulting in flooding false positives.
-Figure 11 shows a reservoir in Cambodia formed after the completion of the Lower Sesan II dam in 2017 (https://earthobservatory.nasa.gov/images/91761/a-new-reservoir-in-cambodia).
-The reservoir is routinely reported as flood in the product, and yet this "flooding" is not of concern.
-With the planned reference water update, this will instead be reported as "Surface Water".
-At that point, if reservoir levels vary seasonally or yearly, some edge areas may be reported as flood if the new reference water layer has not captured is maximal extent.
+Figure 13 shows a reservoir in Cambodia formed after the completion of the Lower Sesan II dam in 2017 (https://earthobservatory.nasa.gov/images/91761/a-new-reservoir-in-cambodia).
+Prior to release 1, this reservoir was routinely reported as flood in the product, but that is no longer the case.
+However, any recently constructed reservoirs will show the same issue, until they have been filled for 3 years, at which point our reference water layer should show the reservoir as expected water (see section 3.5).

-Figure 11: Example: New reservoir behind recently constructed Lower Sesan II dam in Cambodia misidentified as flood.
-2-Day product, 24 Nov 2020, Worldview display.
+Figure 13: Example: New reservoir misidentified as flood.
+Lower Sesan II dam in Cambodia, 2-Day product, 24 Nov 2020, Worldview display.

 Volcanic false-positives.
 Volcanic lava fields will often trigger the water detection algorithm because like water, they are optically very dark, and thus can often be reported as "flood" in the product.
-Figure 12 shows an example from the Craters of the Moon area of south-central Idaho.
+Figure 14 shows an example from the Craters of the Moon area of south-central Idaho.
 Note not all the visible lava flows are identified as water, but the darkest portions are.
-Some problematic lava flows on the islands of Hawaii and Maui have been masked out and others, such as this area in Idaho along with many others globally, could be masked in the future.
+Some problematic lava flows on the islands of Hawaii and Maui have been masked out and others, such as this area in Idaho along with many others globally, may be masked in the future.

-Figure 12: Example: Flood false-positives due to dark lava fields at Craters of the Moon National Monument, Idaho USA.
+Figure 14: Example: Flood false-positives due to dark lava fields at Craters of the Moon National Monument, Idaho USA.
 Left shows flood product with false-positives; right the underlying MODIS-Terra reflectance imagery, demonstrating that only the darkest lava flows are misidentified.
 Note also scattered terrain-shadow false positives in the mountains in the northwest.
 4-Nov-2020, south-central Idaho, 3-Day flood product.